 Contract Change Orders:

-For changes that affect the prime contract, the GC can request bids from the appropriate subcontractors.
+For changes that affect the prime contract, the GC can request work cost estimates from the appropriate subcontractors required to take part in the change work.
 Once the subs accept the change work and submit their estimates:

 - The GC gets the signatures from the involved parties.